-All grade level Physical Education Classes at St Joseph Catholic School are designed to emphasis Personal and Social Responsibility instilling virtues of the Christian Behaviors and Good Sportsmanship.
+All grade level Physical Education classes at St. Joseph Catholic STEM School are designed to emphasize Personal and Social Responsibility while instilling virtues of the Christian Behaviors and Good Sportsmanship.

 At this age, it is also important to be able to play with others, use kind words and share equipment. .
 K-2nd Grade students get the opportunity to demonstrate these skills through several activities and units including variations of Chase/Tag Games, Soccer, Football, Softball, Volleyball, and Basketball.
 Other examples of activities also include Tumbling, Jump Rope, Dance and Rhythm and Archery.